 Well, worry not!
 Creating fun and interactive quiz sessions is now easy and can be done in a few steps with AhaSlides.

-- Step 2: Pick your desired template or you can start with a blank one and customize according to your needs
+• Step 2: Pick your desired template or you can start with a blank one and use the AI slide generator to help create quiz questions

 Lack of games in mind?
-Learn more about interactive presentation games
+Here are some interactive presentation games to get you started.

 Bring in Humor as Your Ally